QualiSystems/Cloudshell-L1-Migration/README.md

     b.
 Import the shells into CloudShell.
 See [Importing Shells](https://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/MNG/Mng-Shells.htm#Adding) in the CloudShell online help.
 3. Install the Migration tool.
 See [Installing the Migration tool](#installing-the-migration-tool).
 4. Configure the Migration tool.
 See [Configuration](#configuration).
-5. Back up the routes and connections of the resources you want to migrate.
-See [Backing up resource connections and routes](#backing-up-resource-connections-and-routes).
+5. Back up the routes, connections and connectors of the resources you want to migrate.
+See [Backing up resource connections, routes and connectors](#backing-up-resource-connections-,-routes-and-connectors).
 6. Run the Migration tool.
 See [Migrating Resources](#migrating-resources).
 7. If you are not satisfied with your results, you can restore the resource routes and connections to their state prior to the migration.
 See [Appendix Restoring Resource Mappings](#appendix-restoring-resource-mappings).<br><br>
 The new resources are displayed in **Resource Manager Client’s Resource Explorer** with the prefix (“New_”).
 The migration process copies physical connections to the new resources.
 In active sandboxes, all existing routes are updated to use the new resources.